nicolls1/abstract-api-challenge/README.md

 ## Explicit Subscription model

 I first tinkered with not having an explicit subscription model, but ended up coming back to add it.
-It very error prone and not as extendable to not have it.
+It felt very error prone and not as extendable to not have it.
 I like that the Subscription model can explicitly say if it is the default model for new users as it could allow you to easily switch or A/B test different subscriptions without being locked in to only taking the highest version.
 It also means that specific enterprise subscriptions can be easily handled as they will never be the default for all users.

 ## Could users not be assigned to a Subscription until they view or use it?